shashankjangra/Mastering-Python/README.md

 # Python-Codes
-Questions from random websites and their solutions Every folder contains a code, a picture.
+Questions from random websites and their solutions Every folder contains a code, a Picture/PDF.

-Picture: The question from a website.
+Picture/PDF: Description of the Question.

-Code: The solution of the question.
+Code: Solution of the question.